 For example, Deloitte found that companies prioritising collaboration are twice as likely to be profitable and twice as likely to outgrow competitors.
 In addition, a study from Stanford University showed that social cues signaling collaboration led to individuals persisting 64% longer on a challenging task and experiencing lower fatigue.
 Diving deeper, psychological safety and trust are the life-blood of the effective collaboration.
 In fact, that’s precisely what Google found when they studied great teams.

-Trust and Collaboration workshops from Philosophy at Work give groups the deep understanding and practical tools they need to collaborate effectively.
+Our Trust and Collaboration workshop allows groups to develop the deep understanding and practical tools they need to collaborate effectively.
 Our founder, Dr. Brennan Jacoby, holds a PhD in trust.
 That expertise, paired with our experience and understanding of the practical challenges that can inhibit great collaboration make this training workshop robust and highly practical.

-Participants will leave our collaboration and trust workshops with:
+Participants will leave our Trust and Collaboration workshops with:

 - Shared language and understanding around trust;